cloe-org/.github/profile/README.md

 ## 📜 Licensing

-All our projects are licensed under GNU General Public License unless stated otherwise.
+All our projects are licensed under MIT unless stated otherwise.
 Check the individual repository's license for more details.

 ## ⭐ Support Us